Navy PRT Standards: Scoring & Charts by Age (2026)

 This official evaluation is the Physical Readiness Test (PRT).
-Its purpose goes beyond basic health; it confirms a Sailor's operational readiness, meaning they can handle the demanding tasks their job requires at a moment's notice.
-Fulfilling the navy physical readiness test requirements is a core part of life in the service, but the standards are not one-size-fits-all.
-The test uses a tiered scoring system based on age and gender to ensure a fair and relevant assessment for every Sailor.
-These USN PRT requirements, often referred to as the Navy PRT within the broader Navy PFA, are laid out in Navy PRT instruction and related PRT standards.
+Its purpose goes beyond basic health, it confirms a Sailor's operational readiness, meaning they can handle demanding tasks at a moment's notice.
+Meeting the Navy PRT requirements is a core part of service life, but the standards are not one-size-fits-all: the test uses a tiered scoring system based on age and gender to keep the assessment fair and relevant for every Sailor.
+These standards are set by the Navy Physical Readiness Program instruction, OPNAVINST 6110.1, which governs how the PRT is administered fleet-wide.

-What Are the Two Parts of the Navy Fitness Assessment?
+The Navy PFA: Two Parts of the Fitness Assessment

-While the exercises get all the attention, the Navy's fitness evaluation is actually a two-step process (the Physical Fitness Assessment, or Navy PFA).
-Before a Sailor ever does a single push-up, they must first complete a basic health screening.
-This initial check ensures they are physically ready for the demands of the test and helps promote a healthy, mission-ready force year-round.
-Navy PFA requirements outline this sequence across all commands.
+While the exercises get all the attention, the Navy's fitness evaluation is a two-step process known as the Physical Fitness Assessment (PFA).
+Before a Sailor does a single push-up, they must first clear a basic health screening.
+This initial check confirms they are physically ready for the demands of the test and supports a healthy, mission-ready force year-round.

 Passing the BCA is mandatory.
-A Sailor must clear this first step before they are allowed to take the exercise portion of the evaluation, known as the Physical Fitness Assessment (PFA).
-Think of it as a gateway that prioritizes foundational health before testing strength and endurance.
-With the screening complete, the focus then shifts to the PRT exercises.
-This aligns with navy pfa standards used across the fleet.
+A Sailor must clear this screening before moving on to the exercise portion of the assessment, the Physical Readiness Test itself.
+Think of the BCA as a gateway that prioritizes foundational health before strength and endurance are ever tested.
+With the screening complete, the focus shifts to the three PRT events.

 What Are the Three Exercises in the Navy PRT?

-Once a Sailor passes the body measurement check, it's time for the Physical Readiness Test (PRT).
-This part of the assessment measures muscular strength and cardio endurance through three simple but challenging exercises that provide a full-body fitness snapshot.
-The goal is to perform at your maximum capability for each one.
-The PRT is the Navy physical fitness test, informally called the Navy PT test or Navy physical training test.
+Once a Sailor passes the body composition screening, it's time for the Physical Readiness Test (PRT).
+This part of the assessment measures muscular endurance and cardiovascular fitness through three simple but demanding exercises that give a full-body fitness snapshot.
+The goal is to perform at maximum capability on each event.

 The three events are: